UCAS GUIDANCE

 • Critical thinking - Psychology etc

-• *Independent working - Coursework/ project/ reading
+• *Independant working - Coursework/ project/ reading

 • *Research the course requirements (prospectus) and show how you meet them